 Celebrities with kidney stones often find the experience vastly more painful than other medical ailments.
 While many people can successfully pass kidney stones with some medication and plenty of water, hospitalization or even surgery is sometimes required.
 Lyndon Johnson, for example, went under the knife both over issues with kidney stones and his gall bladder.
 Complications like this can be inconvenient, as stars often have lots of obligations and busy schedules, but there are plenty of treatments for kidney stones that can minimize pain.
 To learn more about celebs who have kidney stones, browse this list!

-Birthplace: Mount Kisco, New York, United States of America
+Birthplace: Mount Kisco, New York, USA

 Also Rankedsee more on Caitlyn Jenner